Graduate Program FAQ

 Because students take courses on campus for the first two-three years and teach regularly in the program, it is not possible to pursue our doctoral program on a commuter basis.
 In the summers and in the fourth or later years, students whose research requires national or international travel are certainly allowed to relocate for an appropriate period of time.

 Is there financial support for conference or research travel?

 Students can receive Graduate Division support for two conferences during their time in our program and we can then help finance two or three additional conference trips.
-The department also offers partial support for travel to facilitate doctoral research, usually after year 2 and again after year 4 or 5; allocations are made every year and depend upon the number of requests received.
+The department also offers partial support for travel to facilitate doctoral research, usually after year two and again after year four or five; allocations are made every year and depend upon the number of requests received.
 There are also other sources for travel funds throughout the campus as well as a variety of fellowship opportunities to support lengthier periods of research.

 Is it possible to pursue scholarly research in dance at UC Berkeley?

 Yes, Dance Studies is an important aspect of our program and we currently have several students in residence who work in this field.
 In addition, several Graduate Group members publish on dance in the context of larger scholarly projects in contemporary performance, transnational performance, and popular, mass, or vernacular performance forms.
 Additionally, our choreographers are active in promoting dance studies, and some are very committed members of our Dance Studies Working Group, a multi-disciplinary scholarly group composed of faculty and graduate students in Performance Studies, Rhetoric, Art History, Digital Art, English, Anthropology, and more.

 What is the role of production in the performance studies doctoral program?